robertialenti/Bike-Share/README.md

 ### 2. Importing and Cleaning Data
 In this section, I read and append ride-level data made available on Bixi's [open data portal](https://bixi.com/en/open-data/).
 In some years, Bixi provides ride-level data by month, while in other years only a single dataset is provided.
 Variable names change somewhat through time.
 The code handles this inconsistencies.

 Rather than rely on Bixi's ___, I group Bixi stations by ID through manual validation.
+That is, I group stations - with potentially dissimillar names and varying coordinates - to the same ID.
 I then merge the ride-level data to this file, assigning an ID and coordinates to every station.

 For each station ID, I select the modal station name.
+For each station ID-Date, I select the modal coordinates.

 ### 3. Creating Outcome Variables
-Here, I create three outcome variables of interest, which we'll explore in greater depth below, and use in our econometric analysis.
+Here, I create three outcome variables of interest, which I'll use in the subsequent econometric analysis.

+Unfortunately, Bixi does not provide trip-level GPS data, which would be needed to track the precise journey undertaken by a user.
+Instead, I measure trip distance as the Haversine distance between the starting and ending station, recognizing that this is a lower bar for the actual distance traversed on any given trip.
+Note that, as a result, when modelling trip distance, I omit trips with the same starting and ending stations.

 I remove Bixi trips with implausible distances or journey times.